Skip to Main Content

 Request It!
 Going beyond London Met Library collections

-one-stop shop for requesting items we don’t have in our Library collections, be it an article, chapter, or book.
+one-stop shop for requesting publications we don’t have in our Library collections, be it a journal article, book chapter, or full book.

 First check Library Search to make sure what you want is not already available from the library.
 If it isn't, click the relevant link below to request it!